Unity Test Framework Tutorial (Unity 2022.3)

 Installing the framework gives you access to a new panel under Window > General > Test Runner:

 You want to write tests that are as close as possible to the final game build.
-So the PlayMode will likely be what you want.
+So using the PlayMode will likely be what you want.

 To start writing PlayMode tests, go to your Assets Folder and then click Create PlayMode Test Assembly Folder in the runner.
 This should create a new Folder, named Tests by default.